JMNolan/OnTheMap/README.md

 The app has three view controller scenes:

-Login View: Allows the user to log in using their Udacity credentials, or (as an extra credit exercise) using their Facebook account
+Login View:Allows the user to log in using their Udacity credentials, or (as an extra credit exercise) using their Facebook account
 Map and Table Tabbed View: Allows users to see the locations of other students in two formats.
 Information Posting View: Allows the users specify their own locations and links.

 These three scenes are described in detail below.

-Login View
+## **Login View**

 The login view accepts the email address and password that students use to login to the Udacity site.
 User credentials are not required to be saved upon successful login.